qwd/dev-site/content/en/docs/configuration/authentication.md

 }
 ```

-> <strong>Warning:</strong> Only add the specified parameters above in the Header and Payload, do not add any other sensitive information and irrelevant parameters.
+> **Warning:** Only add the specified parameters above in the Header and Payload, do not add any other sensitive information and irrelevant parameters.
 {.bqdanger}
 #### Signature